-The National Cemetery slopes upward on a hill, with views to the Golden Gate Bridge.
+San Francisco National Cemetery slopes upward on a hill, with views to the Golden Gate Bridge.
 Not far from here is the Presidio's equally famous pet cemetery.
-The pet resting place is shaded by trees, lush with greenery -- and filled with poignant memorials to beloved companion animals.
+This pet resting place is shaded by trees, lush with greenery -- and filled with poignant memorials to beloved companion animals.

 The Mission Dolores Cemetery holds the graves of 5,000 Ohlone and Miwok, along with others who built Mission Dolores, in the city's now-named Mission neighborhood.
 Markers date from 1830 to the late 1800s.

 The cemetery is a quiet, walled garden adjacent to the historic mission.
 It's a memorial place steeped in its own history, feeling more like a European church enclave than one in the middle of San Francisco.
 Keen-eye observers may recognize the place from Alfred Hitchcock's 1958 thriller Vertigo.